ozorical/ozorical/README.md

 ----------
 ### 👋 Welcome to My GitHub Profile!

-Hi, I'm Ozz 😉, a programmer 👨🏻‍💻 from the UK.
+Hi, I'm Ozz, a programmer from the UK.
 I'm a fullstack dev and always develop in TypeScript.

 **Current Status**